Manito Park, WashingtonCities & Urban Centers

 Getting There & Parking

-Navigating to Manito Park is straightforward, whether you're arriving by car or public transit.
-The park is conveniently located in Spokane's South Hill neighborhood, approximately 2 miles (3 kilometers) from the city center.
+Understanding how to get to Manito Park and where to park is crucial for a smooth visit.
+The park is conveniently located in Spokane's South Hill neighborhood, approximately 2 miles (3 kilometers) from downtown Spokane.

 Top Things to Do

-• Joel E. Ferris Perennial Garden: Offering a natural balance to the formality of Duncan Garden, the Ferris Garden boasts over 300 plant species, providing a continually changing array of flowers throughout the seasons.
-From spring bulbs to fall asters, there's always something new to discover here.
+• Joel E. Ferris Perennial Garden: Offering a natural balance to the formality of Duncan Garden, this garden features over 300 plant species, providing a continually changing array of flowers throughout the season.

 Best Time to Visit